RichardMidnight/sd/README.md

-# sd - Raspberry Pi image creator
+# sd - Raspberry Pi image maker

  - Easily create an image-file from an sd card.